achabbi/chimeras-NGS/README.md

 ```

 ## Results
-All results are csv files contained in the `data/results` directory.
+All results are `csv` files contained in the `data/results` directory.
 Each directory in `results` contain files with different analysis results.
-- `data/results/barcode_counts`: counts of individual barcodes from each region
+- `data/results/barcode_counts`: counts of individual barcodes from each region.
-- `data/results/oligo_counts`: counts of individual oligos from each region
+- `data/results/oligo_counts`: counts of individual oligos from each region.
-- `data/results/barcode_mutant_counts`: counts of chimeric barcode mutants
+- `data/results/barcode_mutant_counts`: counts of chimeric barcode mutants.
-- `data/results/oligo_mutant_counts`: counts of chimeric oligo mutants
+- `data/results/oligo_mutant_counts`: counts of chimeric oligo mutants.
-- `data/results/enrichment_scores`: enrichment scores of chimeric oligo mutants
+- `data/results/enrichment_scores`: enrichment scores of chimeric oligo mutants.
     - **NOTE**: both naive and selected files for each sample must be present in `data/raw_fastq_files` for enrichment results.
+- `data/results/summary_tables`: merged file with enrichment and frequency data for each oligo mutant in each replicate.